 - Tawa pan.
 A flat grill pan similar to a plancha, used for cooking fresh breads like roti.

 - Tandoor ovens.
 Traditional clay ovens used to cook a variety of dishes in Northern India, like naan or marinated meats.

 Bold and robust, Indian flavors have inspired chefs around the world, like Alice Waters of Chez Panisse.
 Alice likes to use spice blends grouped by a particular country and cuisine because of the way they can marry dishes together.
 For example, the warm spices of Morocco—cumin, coriander, turmeric, and cayenne—are key to meat and vegetable braises and tagines, while she uses saffron from India in fish soups and rice.

 Want to become a better home chef?
-Learn how to incorporate everything from seasonal produce to vibrant spices in your everyday home cooking with the MasterClass All-Access Pass.
+Learn how to incorporate everything from seasonal produce to vibrant spices in your everyday home cooking with the MasterClass Annual Membership.
 Gain access to exclusive video lessons taught by culinary masters, including Alice Waters, Wolfgang Puck, Gordon Ramsay and more.